mail-ecnu/AAMAS2024-RL4OR.github.io/README.md

-# ACL 2023 Tutorial: Retrieval-based Language Models and Applications
+# AAMAS 2024 Tutorial: Reinforcement Learning for Operations Research: Unlocking New Possibilities

 The code is adapted from the [Nerfies website](https://nerfies.github.io).